AhmetZamanis/KaggleStoreSales/ReportPart1.md

 - Supermarket sales show an increasing trend over the years.
 The trend is close to linear overall, but the rate of increase declines roughly from the start of 2015.
+Consider one straight line from 2013 to 2015, and a second, less steep one from 2015 to the end.

-- Sales mostly fluctuate around a certain range, which suggests strong seasonality.
-However, there are also sharp deviations in certain periods, mainly across 2014 and at the start of 2015.
-This is likely cyclical in nature.
+- Sales mostly fluctuate around the trend, which suggests strong seasonality.
+However, there are also sharp deviations from the trend in certain periods, mainly across 2014 and at the start of 2015.
+These are likely cyclical in nature.

 - The “waves” of seasonal fluctuations seem to be getting bigger over time.
 This suggests we should use a multiplicative time decomposition instead of additive.

-- Sales decline very sharply in the first day of every year, likely because it’s a holiday.
+- Sales decline very sharply in the first day of every year, almost to zero.

 ### Seasonality